JuMpeR6790/vfsc/README.md

 # VFSC
-VFSC (very fancy socket communicator) is a very simple (but fancy) python api to create simple chat clients (text only).
+VFSC (very fancy socket communicator) is a very simple (but fancy) python api to create simple chat clients for beginners.

 # How to download the server